Virtual Disk Performance Improvement for Oracle VM Server for SPARC

 I/O operations per second (IOPS)

-IO latency - response timesThis chart shows that I/O response time is also the essentially the same as bare metal:
+IO latency - response timesThis chart shows that I/O response time is also the essentially the same as bare metal.
+As with the IOPS chart, the yellow line for virtual I/O response time is so close to the blue line for bare metal that it almost obscures the blue line entirely.

 This is a game-changing improvement - the flexibility of virtualization with the performance of bare-metal.